douglasgreen/outlines/society/philosophy/books.en.md

 irrational aspects of human nature and his emphasis on the will as a fundamental force have left a lasting impact on philosophical thought.

-### Essays and Aphorisms (1851)
+### "Essays and Aphorisms" (1851)

-"Essays and Aphorism", or "Parerga und Paralipomena", is a collection of philosophical essays by Arthur Schopenhauer, published in 1851.
+"Essays and Aphorisms", or "Parerga und Paralipomena", is a collection of philosophical essays by Arthur Schopenhauer, published in 1851.
 The title, derived from Greek, translates to "Appendices" and "Omissions," reflecting the nature of the work as supplementary to Schopenhauer's main philosophical ideas rather than a comprehensive introduction or summary.